ibm-cloud-docs/text-to-speech/symbols.md

 ### Syllable stress
 {: #syllables-stress}

-You can use the symbols in the following table to mark syllable stress for a pronunciation. {{site.data.keyword.IBM_notm}} recommends that you indicate primary stress for pronunciations in either SPR or IPA.
+Table 1 identifies the symbols that you can use to indicate syllable stress for a pronunciation. {{site.data.keyword.IBM_notm}} recommends that you indicate primary stress for pronunciations in either SPR or IPA.
 However, indicating syllable stress is optional for both formats; the service determines where stress occurs if you do not indicate it.

 <table style="width:80%">
   <caption>Table 1.
 Syllable stress</caption>